If you use Google+ to drive traffic to your blog, start looking for a new source of traffic.

 If it makes you feel any better, Google says there’s “no evidence” that the developers who had access to this data used it.
 In fact, they say there is “no evidence” that any of those developers were even aware that they could exploit the bug.

-But before you take too much comfort from that, realize that what that really means is that they’re claiming they don’t know if any developers accessed the data or not.
+But before you take too much comfort from that, realize that’s just a long way to say we don’t know if any developers accessed the data or not.

-You also can’t take comfort in the fact that you didn’t approve any third-party apps while using Google+ because the “bug gave developers access to the profile data of friends [of those using third-party apps] regardless of whether those friends had chosen to share that information publicly, explained Engadget.
+Also, don’t take comfort in knowing that you didn’t approve any third-party apps while using Google+.
+The “bug gave developers access to the profile data of friends [of those using third-party apps] regardless of whether those friends had chosen to share that information publicly, explained Engadget.

 Why Didn’t I Hear About the Google+ Breach?

 Google says they apply several criteria when deciding whether to notify users in cases like this.
-They include:
+Those criteria include:

 *The type of data involved